-End2End Innovation Management begins by asking the fundamental question, Where to Play.
-Answering this question relies on several congruent activities and internal capabilities that primarily fall within the discipline of Foresight and Strategy.
-Organizations equipped with strong Foresight capabilities can align their strategy with future scenarios and build resilience in an increasingly uncertain and competitive landscape.
+End2End Innovation Management begins by asking the fundamental question, "Where to Play?".
+Answering this question relies on several congruent activities and internal capabilities that primarily fall within the discipline of strategic foresight.
+Organizations equipped with strong foresight capabilities can align their strategy with future scenarios and build resilience in an increasingly uncertain and competitive landscape.

-The practice of Environmental Scanning has been around for as long as people have tried to preempt threats and capitalize on opportunities.
-However, the systematic collection and interpretation of relevant data for strategic planning—Environmental Scanning as we know it today—was popularized by futurists in the mid to late twentieth century.
+The practice of environmental scanning has been around for as long as people have tried to preempt threats and capitalize on opportunities.
+However, the systematic collection and interpretation of relevant data for strategic planning—environmental scanning as we know it today—was popularized by futurists in the mid to late twentieth century.

 The business environment comprises internal and external drivers of change, including capabilities, trends, disruptive and emerging technologies, startups, competitors, markets, business models, risks, regulations, and customer needs.

-|Trend||As an expression of new consumer attitudes, expectations, or behaviors, trends present consumer and market shifts that drive new change.
+|As an expression of new consumer attitudes, expectations, or behaviors, trends present consumer and market shifts that drive new change.
 Trends are an indication of market PULL; guiding innovators in knowing what consumers need, desire, and occasionally demand.

-|Emerging Technologies represent a market PUSH; driven by R&D and innovation, these are the tools capable of meeting—and sometimes, creating—new needs, desires, and demands.
+|Emerging Technologies represent a market PUSH; driven by R&D and innovation, these are the tools capable of meeting—and sometimes creating—new needs, desires, and demands.

-|Inspiration||An inspiration is evidence of how organizations or individuals are responding to a trend or emerging technology in the real world.
+|An inspiration is evidence of how organizations or individuals are responding to a trend or emerging technology in the real world.
 Inspirations serve as springboards for ideation, helping innovators look beyond their category, connect information in new ways, and nurture fresh thinking.

-|STEEP||STEEP—social, technological, economic, environmental, and political—is a framework for segmenting the environment across dimensions to facilitate scanning and analysis.
+|STEEP—social, technological, economic, environmental, and political—is a framework for segmenting the environment across dimensions to facilitate scanning and analysis.
 It indicates where an observed change is occurring.

 The information and insights collected during these activities are only as good as the sources from which they are derived.
 A rigorous methodology should balance tangible scientific, technological, and social data insights while also recognizing the significance of the intangible, value-driven changes in society.